Care and Maintenance Instructions

 All wood has SPRAYED on varnish as we produce these in bulk so they are ready to ship when you order.
 This rarely can at times cause drips in the varnish.
 It will be up to the customer to repair (or leave as is) as the wood requires maintenance prior to use and will not be refunded or replaced.

 To maintain and preserve the look of your varnished wood, it is recommended to apply a fresh coat of varnish annually, or bi-annually if the wood has year round exposure to weather.
 The more coats you apply, the longer you will have before your next maintenance is required.
+For smaller parts you may also consider using the aerosol version found here (click here for application video).
 If you wish to further decrease the maintenance required on the wood, adding Epifanes immediately will create a high gloss look and further protect the wood from the elements.

 The annual upkeep process is simple and straightforward.
 We recommend Z Spar Captains varnish made by Pettit.
 To prepare the surface for a fresh coat, using 220 grit sandpaper, lightly sand the surface going with the grain (same direction of the grain) until all the "gloss" from the surface is removed.